learningcodetest/taxcalc2025-26/README.md

 # taxcalc2025-26
-Income Tax Calculator for Financial Year 2025-2026
+Income Tax Calculator for Financial Year 2025-2026 fully created by AI.
+Used ChatGPT and Deepseek.

 A simple, responsive tax calculator built with HTML, CSS, and JavaScript.
 It calculates tax liability based on income and provides a detailed explanation of the calculation.